 Tricia’s first audition and performance in 2001 was for a concert with seasoned professional songwriters taking place after a national songwriting seminar hosted by, Lewis Greer, Ceo and founder of Do Good Music.com.
 Tricia and Lewis co-wrote a new song, "You and I" on her new album, "In the Spirit of Love".

-Her song "In Heaven 9.11" to comfort hearts won finalist with Song of The Year and VH1, recorded and produced by James Robinson, Favored Nations acoustic guitarist.
+Her song "In Heaven 9.11" written and recorded to comfort hearts won finalist with Song of The Year and VH1, produced by James Robinson, Favored Nations acoustic guitarist.